 (Note: While this report estimates various flavors of self-driving, in the rest of this post I am focused on 100% autonomous vehicles: no human driver.)

-Self-driving cars, buses, and trucks while cause dramatic changes in many different industries.
+The change-over to self-driving cars, buses, and trucks will cause dramatic changes in many different industries.
 Government and school bus fleets will be history, the arguments for rail lines (light or otherwise) will crumble, and human drivers of all of these vehicles will be out of a job.

 Why do I own a car?